 Just days before Digg announced its new CEO hire (Matt Williams, who had spent the past decade in key roles at Amazon), Digg unveiled version four of its platform after a year of working on it.
 Unfortunately, (die-hard) users hated it right out of the gate.

-Digg made a lot of significant changes, including changing the location of its sub-categories, making it tougher to follow friends, changing the design of the commenting section, and many more.
+Digg made a lot of significant changes, such as alerting the location of its sub-categories, making it tougher to follow friends, changing the design of the commenting section, and many more.
 It had gotten so bad that Digg’s users were intentionally pushing Reddit stories and links to its Top News page.